 In the Everglades National Park, you can turn off Highway 1 south of Florida City on your way to the Florida Keys.

-Once you get back on the road, it’ll take about an hour or so to drive the 48 miles from Key Largo to Marathon, your next main stop.
+Once you get back on the road, driving the 48 miles from Key Largo to Marathon, your next main stop will take about an hour or so.

 John Pennekamp Coral Reef State Park – Key Largo